-Every university in the country has notable alumni and each college sports team has at least one big-time celebrity fan.
-You can spot them in the stands, on the sideline, or even donning their favorite school’s colors on social media, but they are always there when it matters most.
+Every university in the country has notable alumni and and each college sports team has at least one big-time celebrity fan.
+You can spot them in the stands, on the sideline or even donning their favorite school’s colors on social media, but they are always there when it matters most.
 It has become a way of life, and no league has more famous fans than the Southeastern Conference.

 Throughout the 14-team SEC, the list of celebrity fans is as impressive as it gets.
-From former Presidents to Hollywood actors to musicians to politicians to authors and everything else in-between, it would be impossible to find a better group of die-hard fans.
+From former Presidents to Hollywood actors to musicians to rappers to politicians to authors and everything else in-between, it would be impossible to find a better group of die-hard fans.

 The criteria here is simple: Be a fan, bandwagon or not.
 The only catch is to avoid a famous athlete being a fan of a team, such as LeBron James rooting for the Ohio State Buckeyes.
 This is more like Will Ferrell leading the USC Trojans out of the tunnel.

 So without further ado, for better or for worse, here is the biggest celebrity fan for every SEC team: